widberg/llvm-project-widberg-extensions/README.md

 Next steps are to improve the diagnostics reporting as described above and fix the bugs.
 Pull requests and issues are encouraged; especially pull requests adding tests.

+Furthermore, scattered argument locations haven't been implemented yet and the name mangling scheme for `__usercall`/`__userpurge` function symbols, especially important when interacting with `extern "C"`, have not yet been finalized.
+These are lower priority since they are easily worked around.

 ## Enable and Disable the Extensions